Daedalus11069/foundry-dangerously-threatening-dice-module/README.md

 # Preamble

 This is an experimental module because of the fact that I have not gotten it to consisitently not crash Dice So Nice when multiple dice are rolled at the same time.
-Because of this fact, I have had to fork dice-so-nice.
+Because of this fact, I have had to fork dice-so-nice; the fork does not have this problem.

 # Installation